Chat & Computer

 Shift + EnterNew line (without sending)

-The Sandbox Preview
+The Computer Preview

-The sandbox preview shows a live stream of the agent's desktop — a real Linux environment with a window manager, browser, terminal, and applications.
+The computer preview shows a live stream of the agent's desktop — a real Linux environment with a window manager, browser, terminal, and applications.
 You'll see the agent's mouse cursor moving, windows opening, browser tabs loading, and terminal commands executing in real time.

 Waking and Sleeping